AmpereComputing/terraform-oci-ampere-openstack-kolla-image-builder/assets/README.md

  * [Terraform](https://www.terraform.io/downloads.html) will need be installed on your system.
  * [Oracle OCI "Always Free" Account](https://www.oracle.com/cloud/free/#always-free) and credentials for API use

-## Forking the oci-ampere-a1 terraform module
+## Forking the oci-ampere-a1 terraform module to create something new

 The [oci-ampere-a1](https://github.com/amperecomputing/terraform-oci-ampere-a1) terraform module code supplies the minimal ammount of information to quickly have working Ampere A1 instances on OCI ["Always Free"](https://www.oracle.com/cloud/free/#always-free).
-It has been forked and functionality added to quickly build [OpenStack Kolla](https://opendev.org/openstack/kolla) with a series a parameters.
+It has been forked as [oci-ampree-openstack-kolla-image-builder](https://github.com/amperecomputing/terraform-oci-ampere-openstack-kolla-image-builder) and functionality added to quickly build [OpenStack Kolla](https://opendev.org/openstack/kolla) with a series a parameters.
+The built container images are exposted for consumption via a docker registry running on the host and accessable from the external IP address of the virtual machine.
+Additionally a docker.json is outputed within the project directory to allow for drop in configuration on the development station to consume the freshly build container images.
 To keep things simple from an OCI perspective, the root compartment will be used (compartment id and tenancy id are the same) when launching any instances.
-Addtional tasks performed by the [oci-ampere-a1](https://github.com/amperecomputing/terraform-oci-ampere-a1) terraform module.
+Addtional tasks performed by the [oci-ampree-openstack-kolla-image-builder](https://github.com/amperecomputing/terraform-oci-ampere-openstack-kolla-image-builder) terraform code.

 * Operating system image id discovery in the user region.
 * Dynamically creating sshkeys to use when logging into the instance.